 - Contact information for the financial institution

-The first few sections of the form include fields to document the category of crime, the amount of the transaction, and the financial services and instruments involved.
+The first few sections of the form include fields to document the category of crime, transaction amount, and the financial services and instruments involved.

-All SARs must also include a narrative section.
+All SARs include a narrative section.
 This is a written description of the event and the reasons why the person filing the report believes the transaction is suspicious.
-This section includes several guidelines on how to write suspicious activity reports.
-This ensures investigators get the full picture of the suspicious activity.
+FinCEN offers guidelines on how to write SAR narratives.
+This ensures that investigators get a full picture of the activity so any subsequent probe is more successful.

-Suspicious activity does not necessarily mean a crime was actually committed, so after someone submits a SAR, the next step is an investigation.
+The possibility of suspicious activity does not necessarily mean a crime was actually committed, so after someone submits a SAR, the next step is an investigation.
 Law enforcement will dig into the details of the transaction to determine if it’s truly illegal or linked to some criminal activity.
-If so, they’ll then take appropriate action.
+If so, they’ll take appropriate action.

-Filing a SAR is extremely confidential to ensure the sanctity of this process and to protect the public.
-The filer is expressly prohibited from disclosing the SAR or any information that could reveal the report’s existence.
-This law ensures the reported person or account will not know they have been the subject of a SAR.
-Similarly, publishing any details about a suspicious activity report in the media is a federal crime.
+Bank secrecy extends to the highly confidential nature of SARs to ensure the sanctity of the process and to protect the public.
+The filer is expressly prohibited from disclosing the existence of a SAR or any key details.
+This ensures that the subjects of the report do not know they have been identified on a SAR.
+Similarly, publishing any details about a SAR in the media is a federal crime.

 While monitoring account activity is essential, even small institutions can process thousands of transactions per day.
-This can make it difficult to properly and efficiently identify suspicious activity.
+This makes it challenging and inefficient to catalog all potential criminal activity.

-One strategy that can help flag criminal activity is to rigorously train employees.
-Employees will be more likely to notice suspicious transactions and act accordingly if you train them on common red flags and warning signals, how to identify suspicious transactions, and when to consider filing a suspicious activity report.
+One critical solution is to rigorously train employees.
+Employees will be more likely to notice suspicious transactions and act accordingly if you educate them on common red flags and warning signs, teach them how to identify suspicious transactions, and empower them to escalate activity that warrants a SAR.

 Level up your AML compliance with Persona

-Suspicious activity reports are a key measure in preventing money laundering and financial crime on a global scale.
+SARs are a key step to preventing money laundering and financial crime on a global scale.
 Appropriate and timely filing is essential for all financial institutions to protect themselves and their customers — and remain compliant.
-However, SARs become a burdensome process when they rely on traditional, manual monitoring and reporting.
-Manual reporting is also error-prone and could hinder your team’s productivity.
+However, SARs can become a time-consuming process when they rely on traditional, manual monitoring and reporting solutions.
+Manual reporting is also error prone and hamstrings your team’s productivity.